 The Haikyuu Season 5 release date may be over the horizon and the Haikyuu!! manga’s ending is already in our faces, but new Haikyuu!! episodes are coming up way faster than some anime fans might have expected.

-Haikyuu!!
-To The Top, Episode 13, will be released as the second part of a split-cour anime.
+That’s because Haikyuu!!
+To The Top Episode 14 will be released as the second part of a split-cour anime.
 What’s a “cour,” you might ask?

 For those unfamiliar with the lingo, a “cour” is a three-month block of TV broadcasting based on the physical seasons usually composed of 10 to 13 episodes.
 A “split-cour” is where a single anime season takes a multi-month break before resuming TV broadcasting.

 However, there are exceptions to this rule, since Overlord Season 2 and 3 were officially labeled as separate seasons despite being released less than a year apart (see our article on the Overlord Season 4 anime).

 In addition, the Haikyuu Season 4 Episode 14 release date was delayed by the SARS-COV-2 coronavirus pandemic.
 The anime production committee made the call out of concern for the safety of the production staff at anime studio Production I.G.

 The Haikyuu!!
 To The Top anime had 25 episodes in total.
 The finale for Part 1, Haikyuu!!
 To The Top Episode 13 released in April 2020.

 The official announcement of the Haikyuu!!
 To The Top Part 2 release date came from a July 2020 issue of Weekly Shonen Jump.
 The second cour (Part 2) was streaming October 2, 2020, the fall 2020 anime season.
 PHaikyuu!!
 To The Top Episode 25 released on December 18, 2020.